madfxr/zico2-writeup/README.md

 ```

 ## Notes
-- This simulation is only intended for learning
+- This simulation is only intended for learning.
-- All actions that refer to criminal acts are beyond the responsibility of the author
+- All actions that refer to criminal acts are beyond the responsibility of the author.
-- Happy hacking
+- Happy hacking.